bywatersolutions/koha-plugin-twilio-voice/README.md

 # Installation

-This plugin requires the installation of `WWW::Twilio::API` and `WWW::Twilio::TwiML` Perl modules on the Koha server before installation.
+This plugin requires the installation of following Perl modules on the Koha server:
+* `WWW::Twilio::TwiML`
+* `WWW::Form::UrlEncoded`

-If those modules are not install, this plugin may not appear in your Koha instance's list of installed plugins.
+If those modules are not installed, this plugin may not appear in your Koha instance's list of installed plugins.

-# Configuration